ObviousRelatedFlyable/gitgood/README.md

 # 'gitgood' repository

-A report to learn how to use git.
+A repo to learn how to use git.

+## Section 1

+How to git good at version control.